sprucians/sprucians-dot-com/README.md

-# sprucians-dot-com
+# sprucians.com
-Source code for (future) sprucians.com
+Source code for legacy sprucians.com v2, which is currently hosted version.
-TODO: Write README, actually develop and design stuff.